-Frequently there is more than one anatomical area involved, which is the reason a multilevel approach is a correct method to manage snoring and Obstructive Sleep Apnea.
+Frequently there is more than one anatomical area involved, which is the reason a multilevel approach is a correct method to manage to snore and Obstructive Sleep Apnea.
 Dr. Brodner can help you with providing snoring treatment in Boynton Beach.

 Dr. Brodner is Board-Certified in Sleep Medicine, which qualifies him with the expertise to perform a comprehensive Sleep Medicine and ENT examination and can provide you with effective snoring treatment in Boynton Beach.

 At your first visit, he will assess your sinonasal and upper airways to determine which anatomic levels are involved in your snoring.
 Utilizing the latest equipment and techniques, including flexible fiberoptic endoscopy – a tiny camera which fully visualizes the inside of your throat – Dr. Brodner will localize the sites of your obstruction.

 Finally, you will be sent for a sleep study (polysomnogram) to ensure your snoring does not represent the more serious medical problem, Obstructive Sleep Apnea.

 Dr. Brodner will personally read your sleep study and, if the data indicates the absence of Obstructive Sleep Apnea, he will notify you of the various treatment options available to improve your disruptive snoring.